UoB-COMSM0166/2025-group-15/README.md

 The game follows a well-defined sequence of interactions, illustrated in the sequence diagram.

-At startup, the game initializes the main menu, where players can start a game, select a level, read help instructions, or activate cheating mode.
+At startup, the game initialises the main menu, where players can start a game, select a level, read help instructions, or activate cheating mode.
 The `UiManager` handles UI display and routes input to the correct action.

 Starting a new game takes the player to the character selection screen (`CharacterSelectPage`).
 Once a character is chosen, a new `Game` instance is created, and the appropriate level configuration is loaded.